qas-guru/martini-core/README.md

 that can happen is that nobody pays any attention.**"
 * Thank you to Ethan Jahns, formerly of Digital Measures, for soundboarding ideas and for forking an improved Gherkin parser.
-* Thank you to John Keiffer and Benjamin Newman for encouragement.
+* Thank you to John Keiffer and Benjamin Newman at Digital Measures for encouragement.

 ### Where can I find more information on Martini? <a name="info"></a>